-- Planning for earthquake risk reduction in multifamily buildings requires a coordinated and integrated effort by facility managers, risk managers, and financial managers. - Ten specific activities can be added to the current facility management process to implement an incremental seismic rehabilitation program: - 1.
+- Planning for earthquake risk reduction in retail buildings requires a coordinated and integrated effort by facility managers, risk managers, and financial managers. - Eleven specific activities can be added to the current facility management process to implement an incremental seismic rehabilitation program: - 1.
 Due Diligence Analysis - 2.
 Initial Integration Opportunities - 3.
 Seismic Screening - 4.
 Seismic Evaluation - 5.
 Developing a Risk Reduction Policy - 6.
 Seismic Rehabilitation Planning for Specific Buildings - 7.
 Staging Seismic Rehabilitation Increments - 8.
-Budget Packaging - 9.
-Bond Packaging - 10.
+Coordinating With Tenant Work - 9.
+Budget Packaging - 10.
+Bond Packaging - 11.
 Seismic Rehabilitation Project Management - Ten additional activities can be added to the facility management process to further reduce seismic risk. - Two additional components of an earthquake safety program can be initiated. - There are three options to propose a seismic safety program.